chenzhaiyu/abspy/README.md

 adjacency_graph.save_surface_obj('surface.obj', engine='rendering')
 ```

 Usage can be found at [API reference](https://abspy.readthedocs.io/en/latest/api.html).
-For the data structure of a `.vg`/`.bvg` file, please refer to [VertexGroup](https://abspy.readthedocs.io/en/latest/vertexgroup.html).
+For the data structure of a `.vg`/`.bvg` file, refer to [VertexGroup](https://abspy.readthedocs.io/en/latest/vertexgroup.html).

 ## Misc

 * **Why adaptive?**

-Adaptive space partitioning can significantly reduce computations for cell complex creation, compared to the exhaustive counterpart.
-The excessive number of cells from the latter not only hinders computation but also inclines to defective surfaces on subtle structures where inaccurate labels are more likely to be assigned.
+The adaptive strategy significantly unburdens computations for cell complex creation, compared to the exhaustive counterpart, yet retaining meaningful space partitions.

 ![adaptive](https://raw.githubusercontent.com/chenzhaiyu/abspy/main/docs/source/_static/images/adaptive.png)

-Run the benchmark on the number of candidate cells and runtime among adaptive partitioning, exhaustive partitioning, and SageMath's [hyperplane arrangements](https://doc.sagemath.org/html/en/reference/discrete_geometry/sage/geometry/hyperplane_arrangement/arrangement.html):
+Run the benchmark comparing the adaptive, the exhaustive, and SageMath's [hyperplane arrangements](https://doc.sagemath.org/html/en/reference/discrete_geometry/sage/geometry/hyperplane_arrangement/arrangement.html):

 ```bash
 python misc/benchmark.py
 ```

-* **How can abspy be used for surface reconstruction?**
+* **How can *abspy* be used for surface reconstruction?**

-With the cell complex constructed and its adjacency maintained, surface reconstruction can be addressed by a graph cut solver that classifies each cell as being *inside* or *outside* the object.
-The surface exists in between adjacent cells where one is *inside* and the other is *outside* &mdash; exactly where the cut is performed.
-For more information, refer to [Points2Poly](https://github.com/chenzhaiyu/points2poly) which wraps ***abspy*** for building surface reconstruction.
+With a constructed cell complex, the surface can be addressed by graph cut &mdash; in between adjacent cells where one being *inside* and the other being *outside* &mdash; exactly where the cut is performed.
+For more information, refer to ***[Points2Poly](https://github.com/chenzhaiyu/points2poly)*** which wraps ***abspy*** for building surface reconstruction.

 ![adaptive](https://raw.githubusercontent.com/chenzhaiyu/abspy/main/docs/source/_static/images/surface.png)